MonteiroEtAl/OpenWMB/README.md

 This page contains an open-source and automated battery of WM tasks that tap into different functional aspects of WM (simultaneous storage and processing of information, continuous updating of mental representations, and binding of information elements into structures).

 ## Features
-- The instrument includes two complex spans (operation span and symmetry span), two updating tasks (n-back task and memory updating task), and two binding tasks (binding and maintenance task and multimodal span).
+- The instrument includes three complex spans (reading span, operation span, and symmetry span), two updating tasks (n-back task and memory updating task), and two binding tasks (binding and maintenance task and multimodal span).
 - It was entirely programmed in [OpenSesame](http://osdoc.cogsci.nl/), using both Python and OpenSesame scripting.
 - The battery possesses some flexible features that can be implemented without any programming knowledge.
 For instance, users can choose to only administrate a portion of the tasks or a single task.
 - It is suitable for group testing, it is completely computer-paced, it has embedded instructions for each task, and it scores itself automatically.